U01234567/course-overview-cis-tilburg/README.md

 * `regular/assets/css/style.css` — change colours, spacing, and fonts.
 * The top of the stylesheet defines all theme colours as CSS variables under “0) THEME & COLOR TOKENS”; edit those tokens to restyle the app quickly.
 Make matching updates in the Dark overrides under `body[data-ui-theme="dark"]`.
 * The app supports light/dark theme toggle.
-* Printing uses a clean A4-landscape layout.
+* "Download as PNG" uses a high-quality A4-landscape layout.

 # Using the interface (quick recap)